nlins8224/Oubinity/DOCUMENTATION.md

 ### Overview

 #### Introduction - what is a Voxel Engine
-Oubinity is a voxel engine[^1].
+Oubinity is a voxel engine.
 Voxel is a 3D cube located on a three-dimnesional grid and can be seen as a 3D counterpart to a 2D pixel.
 Every object on the world scene is composed of voxels and each voxel is interactable, for example it can be destroyed.
 This opens a possibility for a player to interact and modify everything that is located on a world scene.
 Main focus of this engine is on terrain.

 Voxels stack
 ![Voxels stack](https://i.ibb.co/LzDb0hLS/voxels-wikipedia.png)

 Voxels amount in the world scene scale up cubically and voxels count is in billions or higher.
 Dealing with a large amounts of voxel data is one of the main problems to solve in voxel engine development.
 Storing or rendering all of the voxels would make PC quickly run out of CPU and memory resources.
 One of the strategies is to identify what data does not need to be stored and which part of the world scene does not need to be rendered.
 To illustrate, voxels that were not edited by a player do not need to be stored.
 World fragments that cannot be seen by a player do not need to be rendered.
-To manage this, voxels are grouped into chunks[^2].
+To manage this, voxels are grouped into chunks.
 Chunk is defined as 32x32x32 cube that is composed of voxels.
 Representing world as chunks opens possibilities for performance optimizations and is also convenient in general.

 World generation can be divided conceptually into three phases: